Individual coverage HRAs (ICHRA) and Medicare

 • Which Medicare Parts an ICHRA can reimburse.

-• How PeopleKeep can help you offer a compliant ICHRA to your team.
+• How PeopleKeep by Remodel Health can help you offer a compliant ICHRA to your team.

 What is ICHRA?

-Under this arrangement, employers offer a specific amount of money tax-free for their eligible employees.
+Under this arrangement, employers offer a specific amount of money tax-free to their eligible employees.
 Employees purchase individual health insurance plans that best suit their needs and request reimbursement for those premiums.
-In addition to using their allowance for individual health insurance premiums, employees can also get reimbursed for more than 200 other types of out-of-pocket medical expenses.
+In addition to using their allowance for individual health insurance premiums, employers can also reimburse employees for more than 200 other types of out-of-pocket medical expenses.

 Some examples of eligible expenses include: